Degrees of freedom in NNs

 2025-06-25 — 2025-08-19

 In classical statistics there are families of model complexity estimates, which are loosely collectively referred to as “Degrees of freedom” of a model.
-Neither computationally not practically do they scale up to overparmaterized NNs, and there are other tools.
+They don’t scale up to overparameterized NNs, computationally or practically, and there are other tools.

 Exception: Shoham, Mor-Yosef, and Avron (2025) argues for a connection to the Takeuchi Information Criterion.